ixiaopan/blog/content/post/DL-03-regularization.md

-When testing, we do not drop out nodes, but we need to scale the network by $1-p$ because we train a sub-network with its weights scaled with $1-p$.
+At test time, we do not drop out nodes, but we scale the network by $1-p$.
 From the below equation, we see that the expected hidden value at training time is $(1-p)h_i$ for each input node.
-Similary, at test time, we hope the same expected value, so we multiply by $1-p$ .
-In practice, many deep learning libraries will rescale the network by multiplying $\frac{1}{1-p}$ during training phrase, so there is no need to scale the network again during testing.
+Similarly, at test time, we hope the expected value stay the same, so we multiply each node by $1-p$.
+In practice, many deep learning libraries will rescale the network by multiplying $\frac{1}{1-p}$ during training phrase, so there is no need to scale the network again when testing.

 $$